Articles

 All about probiotics… the friends within us all

-According to statistical trends analysts McKinsey Insights, gut health was one of the top seven areas of growth in the wellness space of 2024.[1]
-And the news outlets and social media aficionados are not stopping at the gut – the microbes which make up the human gut microbiome are making news too.
-The microbiome is hot property in scientific circles, as evidenced by the staggering growth in microbiome-related research over the last 20-25 years.
+Trends analysts tell us that gut health was one of the top seven areas of growth in the wellness space of 2024.[1]
+The bacteria which makes up the microbiome is making news too.
+Staggering growth has been seen in microbiome-related research over the last 20 years.

 Figure 1.
 Trends in the number of microbiome publications per year indexed in Pubmed.gov.[2]

-And below are a diverse selection of 2024 microbiome-related scientific study titles.
-As we can see, current research is delving into how the microbiome may influence everything from Alzheimer’s disease, to how humans adapt to spaceflight…
+To bring this into perspective, the list below is a diverse selection of 2024 microbiome-related study titles.
+There’s everything from how these bacteria influence Alzheimer’s disease, to how they can help humans adapt to spaceflight…

 The human gut microbiome